 - Have healthy, open and ongoing conversations with your partner or potential partner about sex and sexual contact.
 Talk about your boundaries and what behaviors you both feel comfortable, and uncomfortable, engaging in. - Respect everyone's personal boundaries in all situations, including those involving sex.
 Consent should be clear, knowing, and voluntary.
 If you're not certain you've obtained consent, stop and check in with your partner. - Understand that people who are incapacitated by alcohol or drugs cannot give consent.
-Signs of incapacitation may include-but are not limited to-throwing up, slurring words, stumbling, or not being able to remember conversations. - When going out with friends, plan ahead.
+Signs of incapacitation may include-but are not limited to-throwing up, slurring words, stumbling, or not being able to remember conversations.

+- When going out with friends, plan ahead.
 Charge your phone before going out and stay in contact with your friends throughout the evening.
 Create a plan with friends to check in and on each other before heading out.
-If someone doesn't check in, call or text to make sure they're okay.

-- Pay attention to your gut instincts.
-If a situation feels uncomfortable, find someone you trust, or leave. - Contact 911 if you have concerns for your safety, or if you believe someone else is in immediate danger. - Use and encourage others to have a companion or a safe means of getting home, i.e., a trusted friend, taxi, etc. - Apply bystander intervention concepts.
+If someone doesn't check in, call or text to make sure they're okay. - Pay attention to your gut instincts.
+If a situation feels uncomfortable, find someone you trust, or leave. - Contact 911 if you have concerns for your safety, or if you believe someone else is in immediate danger. - Use and encourage others to have a companion or a safe means of getting home, i.e., a trusted friend, taxi, etc. - Learn more on how to apply bystander intervention concepts noted above by participating in the You Can Help!
+Prevent Sexual and Relationship Violence training.